-Other researchers have observed the playful activities of grandparent-grandchild pairs in intergenerational preschool playgroups [2, 20].
-Their analysis revealed a number of roles that both the grandparent and grandchild played in their interactions.
-Grandparents were observed to play roles such as instructor, carer (caregiver), entertainer, comforter, and organizer.
-In contrast, grandchildren were observed to play roles such as apprentice, cared-for, audience, comforted, and follower.
+Other researchers have observed the playful activities of grandparent-grandchild pairs in intergenerational preschool playgroups [21, 22].
+Their analysis revealed a number of roles that grandparents and grandchildren played in their interactions.
+Grandparents were observed to play roles such as instructor, carer (caregiver), entertainer, comforter, and organizer, while grandchildren were observed to play roles such as apprentice, cared-for, audience, comforted, and follower.

-In contrast, in a case study of the intergenerational interactions between one elder YouTube user and the larger YouTube community, Harley and Fitzpatrick noted that the elder, in this context, took on the role of a reciprocal learner and that members of the YouTube community, primarily individuals in younger generations, took on the role of instructor [5].
-Similarly, in a broader study of the formal and informal mechanisms by which people learn to use computers, Selwyn found that his respondents frequently relied on extended family members to mentor them in their learning and that, for his older respondents, the role of mentor was often taken on by grandchildren [14].
+In contrast, in a case study of the intergenerational interactions between one elder YouTube community member and the larger YouTube community, Harley and Fitzpatrick noted that the elder, in this context, took on the role of a reciprocal learner and that members of the YouTube community, primarily individuals in younger generations, took on the role of instructor [6].
+Similarly, in a broader study of the formal and informal mechanisms by which people learn to use computers, Selwyn found that his respondents frequently relied on extended family members to mentor them in their learning and that, for his older respondents, the role of mentor was often taken on by their grandchildren [15].

-In our study, we observed the gameplay of four intergenerational gaming groups-two groups of youth and adult gamers (Groups I & J); one group of adult and mature adult gamers (Group K); and one group of youth, adult, and mature adult gamers (Group L).
+In our study, we observed the gameplay of four intergenerational gaming groups including children and their parents (Groups I & J); adult children and their mother (Group K); and an extended family including children, their parents, uncle, and grandparents (Group L).
 Our inductive analysis of the roles played by the three different generations of gamers present in these four groups (youth, adults, and mature adults) revealed both a broader repertoire of roles than has been documented in previous research as well as a more generationally flexible suite of roles.

-Here we explore the five most common pairs of roles present across gaming groups in our data:
+In the following sections, we explore the five most common pairs of roles present across gaming groups in our data: